earth1987/Generating-Data-Visualisations-from-Natural-Language-Statements/README.md

 **2_train_inference.ipynb**

 This workbook enables optimisation of hyperparameters via ten-fold cross validation grid searches.
 It is compatible with pre-trained autoregressive models implemented in the Hugging Face library.
-Two pre-trained autoregressive models developed by EleutherAI were used in this research project: GPT-Neo and GPT-J.
+In this project, two models by EleutherAI were tested: GPT-Neo and GPT-J.

 Note: When testing problems in a validation set, in-context examples are drawn from the remaining nine sets.
 This approach enables optimisation of the prompt design (number of in-context examples) and decoding strategy (Top-P: threshold p, Top-K: threshold k & softmax temperature).